There are two Internet connection speed options:

 No. Becket Broadband’s service will be delivered on a separate, fiber line.
 You can either keep your Verizon service or replace it with our fiber service.
 You could even have both.
 Verizon’s and Becket Broadband’s Internet and phone services are completely independent.

 Offering cable- or satellite-style TV service over our network would be prohibitively expensive.
 The good news is that with all the TV and movie content being offered over the Internet through free or subscription services, many have found that there is no need for separate cable or satellite service.
-In fact we expect the volume of available content to continue to increase.
+In fact we expect the volume of Internet-delivered content to continue to increase.

 Streaming is the continuous transmission of data and video.
 When you listen to the radio or receive TV signals over the air with a TV antenna or from a satellite dish, the signal that you receive is being streamed to you.
 These days these streaming transmissions are also sent over the Internet.
 There are now even some streaming content providers that are only available over the Internet.
 We expect Internet streaming to become the predominant media content delivery method in the near future—if it hasn’t already.

 Using any of several available streaming services, you could save hundreds of dollars a year by “cutting the cord” and transitioning from satellite TV to online streaming video, sometimes called OTT (over-the-top) media service.

 You can watch on-demand programs and movies—even live television—without additional hardware on a computer, tablet, smartphone, or Smart TV.
 Smart TVs are newer TVs that have Internet access through your router via built-in Ethernet (wired) or Wi-Fi (wireless).
 There are also third-party devices (Roku, Apple TV, Amazon FireStick, Google Chromecast, Nvidia Shield) that will allow you to watch streaming content from the Internet on a normal, “non-smart” TV.
 You can even stream using a gaming console such as Microsoft Xbox, Sony PlayStation, or Nintendo Wii connected via Ethernet or Wi-Fi.